 Valley water supplies remain stable despite drought conditions in California.

-Since April, Governor Newsom has declared drought emergencies in more than 50 counties and has signed an executive order calling on Californians to voluntarily reduce water use by 15 percent.
-Riverside County is not under emergency orders at this time.
+Since April, Governor Newsom has declared drought emergencies in all California counties and has signed an executive order calling on Californians to voluntarily reduce water use by 15 percent.
+You can read the Governor's most recent proclamation here.

 Additionally, for the first time in history, the U.S. Bureau of Reclamation (USBR) announced a water shortage on the Colorado River resulting in mandatory water consumption cuts as stated in the Drought Contingency Plan (DCP).